This member has provided no bio about themself...

 Both engines have there advantages and disadvantages in the end it depends on three main

 questions you have to ask yourself:

-With the last question I mean do you know anything about things like programming, modeling or Level Design because for the UDK a basic knowledge would be better to make quick start since it is a complexer engine than Unity.
+With the last question I mean do you know anything about things like programming, modeling or Level Design because for the UDK a basic knowledge would be better to make quick start since it is a complexer engine (to learn) than Unity.
 Otherwise in the UDK its much easier to create levels and design environments if you are a beginner.
-One thing I just mentioned briefly are tutorials and community both communitys have there advantages the UDK has many starter kits and the awesome Epic games forum Unity3d has frequently Live streams and a short question forum named Unity Answers.
-The last thing I want to say is the UDK is more used for bigger or expert projects (e.g. Outlast as a expert project).
+One thing I just mentioned briefly are tutorials and community both communitys have there advantages the UDK has many free starter kits and the awesome Epic games forum Unity3d has frequently Live streams and a short question forum named Unity Answers.
+The last thing I want to mention is that UDK is more used for bigger or expert projects (e.g. Outlast as a expert project).
 Unity instead is more used by small Indie Developer (e.g. Slender).
 Anyway these factors don´t make a engine good or bad it all depends on you and your decision.

 I hope I could help you somehow and for more questions on this topic you can contact me on: